wavefrontHQ/docs/pages/doc/csp_area_differences.md

 <li>Users with the <strong>Accounts</strong> permission can generate Operations for Applications API tokens for service accounts.
 The API tokens inherit the permissions of their associated service account.</li></ul>
 For details, see <a href="api_tokens.html">Manage API Tokens</a>.</p>
 </td>
 <td><strong>Note</strong>: It is recommended to use VMware Cloud services API tokens and server to server OAuth app credentials for obtaining VMware Cloud services access tokens.
-Operations for Applications API tokens are with limited support.
+Operations for Applications API tokens are with limited support and will be deprecated in a future release.
 <p><strong>Who</strong>:
 <ul><li>For VMware Cloud services API tokens associated with a user account, the corresponding user.</li>
 <li>For Operations for Applications API tokens associated with service accounts, the users with the <strong>Admin</strong> Operations for Applications service role.</li>